U.K.’s Zoom Parliament launches with a few glitches but shows virtual democracy may work for a while

 Now, instead, they will get a ping on their mobile phones.

-Britain is trying out “hybrid proceedings,” where up to 50 lawmakers can be in the House of Commons — spaced six-feet apart on the green leather benches — while another 150 of the 650 members can join by Zoom.
+Britain is trying out “hybrid proceedings,” where up to 50 lawmakers can be in the House of Commons — spaced six feet apart on the green leather benches — while another 150 of the 650 members can join by Zoom.

-Wednesday’s premier featured the weekly thrust-and-parry session known as “Prime Minister’s Questions,” or PMQs.
+Wednesday’s premiere featured the weekly thrust-and-parry session known as “Prime Minister’s Questions,” or PMQs.

 Foreign Secretary Dominic Raab stood at the despatch box in place of Prime Minister Boris Johnson, who is recovering from the bout of covid-19 that put him in the hospital for a week.